hexplor/nautilus-videotrim/README.md

 ## Overview

 This script uses `ffmpeg` to trim video files.
-It is designed to be used within the Nautilus file manager on Ubuntu.
+It is designed to be used within the Nautilus file manager on Ubuntu or other distros.
 It employs the `zenity` utility to display graphical dialogs for user input.

 ## Requirements